-The spaciousness and three-dimensionality of the recording is also exceptional.
+The spaciousness and three-dimensionality of the recording are also exceptional.
 Through the efforts and skill of the RCA engineers, that striking openness in the recording is somehow combined with an electrifying immediacy in the sound of the piano, no mean feat.
 One rarely hears both, except of course live (and not always even then).

 There may be other performances of merit, but I know of no recording of this music with better sound.
-If you are demonstrating naturalistic sound, not bombastic Hi-Fi Spectacularity, this pressing more than qualifies as a DEMO DISC.
+If you are demonstrating naturalistic sound, not bombastic Hi-Fi spectacularity, this pressing more than qualifies as a DEMO DISC.